mui/material-ui/docs/pages/blog/mui-x-v5.md

 We are excited to introduce [MUI X v5.0.0](https://github.com/mui-org/material-ui-x/releases/tag/v5.0.0)!

+[MUI X](https://mui.com/x/) is our collection of advanced components (with both MIT and commercially licensed "Pro" features), that includes a data grid, date picker, and tree view.
+This release continues our focus on making the data grid the best in the industry.
+Read on to learn more!

 <img src="/static/blog/mui-x-v5/card.png" alt="" style="width: 100%; margin-bottom: 16px;" />

 This release features some major highlights: